5th-12th Grade School Visits

 Students encounter STEM concepts in the context of sports history:

-- Physics of Baseball and other Sports (Grades 5-12)
+- Physics of Baseball and Other Sports Using Radar Technology

 Students develop, draft and perform original poetry/hip hop pieces exploring:

 - Yogi-isms(e.g, “It ain’t over til it’s over;” “When you come to a fork in the road, take it.”)